RoyalIcing/perforated/README.md

 ### TODO

-- Front-end validation, probably tie in with an existing JavaScript project instead of writing form scratch.
+- Front-end validation, probably tie in with an existing JavaScript project instead of writing from scratch.